|

 Visiting the grizzlies

+Included in a Skyride ticket is the chairlift.
+It transports visitors higher, for paragliding and to ride the Eye of the Wind.
+The latter is a wind turbine.
 While this isn’t the tallest wind turbine in the world, it’s the only one that has a visitors’ viewing platform.

-On my last visit to the Peak, Brian and I took a helicopter site-seeing excursion.
+On my last visit to the Peak, Brian and I took a helicopter sightseeing excursion.
 Blackcomb Helicopters offers three tours.
 We took the Lions Peak tour to see the legendary Lions Peak, Horseshoe Bay, and distant views of downtown Vancouver.

 Cactus Club Café Coal Harbour